Ambarella shows off new robotics platform and AWS AI programming deal

 Chip designer Ambarella has announced a new robotics platform based on its CVflow architecture for artificial intelligence processing, and it has also signed a deal with Amazon Web Services to make it easier to design products with its chips.

-The Milpitas, California-based company will demo the robotics platform and the Amazon SageMaker Neo technology for training machine-learning models next week at CES 2020, the big tech trade show in Las Vegas next week.
+Santa Clara, California-based company will demo the robotics platform and the Amazon SageMaker Neo technology for training machine-learning models at CES 2020, the big tech trade show in Las Vegas next week.

 Ambarella, which went public in 2011, started out as a maker of low-power chips for video cameras.
 But it parlayed that capability into computer vision expertise, and it launched its CVflow architecture to create low-power artificial intelligence chips.